EBMBA/Prisoner-Dilemma-Game/README.md

 All parameters like number of rounds in a game, sum put into play each round, name of the game, etc... can be modified in the server config file.

-At the end of a game, a file containing the choices of each player in each round, the decision time and the amounts won.
+At the end of a game, a file containing the choices of each player in each round, the decision time and the amounts won is genereated in a CSV file.

 ***